HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 Data Source is a standard MySQL instance in nature, and it is used for storing underlying transaction data of the whole set of clusters.
 The number of installations and the building of replication relation depend on the actual business scenarios.

 > !!!TIP
-> Please refer to description of "[ConfigDB](#configdb)" for manual installation process of data source. "[Single Component Deployment](#single-component-deployment)" of "[Cluster Deployment](#cluster-deployment)" on the management platform are suggested for batch installation of data source.
+> Please refer to description of [ConfigDB](#configdb) for manual installation process of data source.
+[Single Component Deployment](#single-component-deployment) of [Cluster Deployment](#cluster-deployment) on the management platform are suggested for batch installation of data source.

 **Connection user:**